 Cabin – A word we don’t use.
 Groups of kids are “bunks;” they live in “bunks;” their bunks are often named “Lodge __.”

 Challenge I/II/III – A program for older campers.
 Every Tuesday, Challenge campers hike, bike, canoe, go on overnights, do community service, and build a terrific group.
-Challenge I is for 7th graders, Challenge II for 8th graders, and Challenge III for 9th graders.
+Challenge I is for campers finishing 8th grade, Challenge II is for 9th grade, and Challenge III for campers finishing 10th grade.

 Deputies – During staff meeting, oldest campers act as “deputies” in bunks.

 Dining hall duty – Each bunk takes a turn serving food and cleaning the Dining Hall.
 When your bunk has Dining Hall duty, counselors are responsible for supervising and participating in clean-up and for serving hot food.

 Lounge – After Evening Activity, a time for Challenge campers to hang out in the Leoj.

 Lower v.
 Upper – Some bunks have Upper and Lower parts.

 Rest period – An hour and fifteen minutes for Camp to rest.
 Campers must be in their bunks and typically hang out quietly on their beds.
 Take advantage of this time to rest!

 Astie – Our camp mascot, the anthropomorphized asterisk.